Obama's dilemma on Chelsea Manning

 The President also came under intense pressure from LGBT groups that have been stalwart supporters throughout his political career to show eleventh hour compassion towards Manning.

-One senior administration official told CNN's Gloria Borger that Obama's decision took into account the fact that Manning -- unlike fugitive leaker Edward Snowden -- had pleaded guilty in a court of law to her offenses.
+A source with knowledge of the White House's thinking told CNN's Gloria Borger that Obama's decision took into account the fact that Manning -- unlike fugitive leaker Edward Snowden -- had pleaded guilty in a court of law to her offenses.

 But in many ways, the decision appeared to run counter to some of Obama's own instincts as president and the sensitivity of the political moment.

-Note: This story has been updated